somebeaver/Lowrider.js/README.md

 component" is always used.

 "Element" (capitalized) always refers to an `Element` instance (DOM node);
-"element" (lowercase) refers to the DOM and its elements.
+"element" (lowercase) refers to DOM elements in general.

 ## Concepts